pharriso/ansible_workshop/exercises/ansible_rhel/collections/README.md

 ## Just Ping It

-Using the ping module we can quickly demonstrate how collections are called/used with a playbook.
+Using the simple **ping** module we can quickly demonstrate how collections are used within a playbook.

 Create this simple playbook, by running: